thunderrabbit/barefoot_rob/content/blog/2022/05/25doctors-opinion.md

 ]
 ---

-Adapted for UA from AA
+Adapted for UA from AA (See a way to make it better? [edits welcome](https://github.com/thunderrabbit/barefoot_rob/blob/master/content/blog/2022/05/25doctors-opinion.md))

 THE DOCTOR’S OPINION